nickpei/NLP-IMDB-Reviews/README.txt

-This folder contains all the files for S.Rosa Group 273A Project:
+This repsoitory contains all the files for 273A Project - IMDB Reviews:

 1. "COMPSCI 273A IMDB Analysis.ipynb/pdf" - Jupyter code file and its pdf